djeang/vincer-dom/readme.md

 # Vincer-Dom : A Cure for Dom/XML Manipulation &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;<img src="media/syringe.svg"/>

 Writing or editing Dom/XML in Java has never been natural or straightforward.
-The Java code structure diverges inexorably from the underlying tree structure it manipulates, leading to overly bloated code.
+The Java code structure diverges inexorably from the underlying tree structure it manipulates, obscuring the original intentions.

 Vincer-Dom fixes this issue by using  [Parent-Chaining Pattern](https://github.com/djeang/parent-chaining/blob/master/readme.md).

 Vincer-Dom simply wraps `org.w3c.dom.Document` and `org.w3c.dom.Element` from JDK to offer a powerful fresh new style API.

 To give a concrete idea, the following code: